driftAbout/whiteboard_challenges/challenge_09/README.md

   ## Solution

-  - validate that n is a number and that the linked list is a linked list

-    - if not, return null
+  - validate that n is a number and that the linked list is a linked list, if not, return null

   - Set a counter